zhixiwei/zhixiwei.github.io/index.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/zhixiwei/zhixiwei.github.io/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+The name of this theme is saved in the Jekyll `_config.yml` configuration file. -->

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+## Contact Me!
+E-mail: grocerieswei@gmail.com
+Phone: +41 44 634 61 26
+Address: Luegislandstrasse 53C, 8051 Zürich